gattaca-com/based-op/docs/docs/architecture/p2p.md

 # P2P

-To enable block pipelining and fast preconfirmations, the leader gateway shares fragments of blocks (`frags`), with the network as the block is being built.
+To enable block pipelining and fast preconfirmations, the leader gateway shares fragments of blocks (frags), with the network as the block is being built.
 This approach is inspired by the Solana [Turbine](https://www.helius.dev/blog/turbine-block-propagation-on-solana) protocol and its [shreds](https://github.com/solana-foundation/specs/blob/bff3757c9b7ef3e027105b4c3679e3310592db18/p2p/shred.md).
-All messages are signed by the current gateway, and nodes will reject any message with an invalid signature (i.e. not corresponding to the current gateway identity).
+All messages are signed by the current gateway, and nodes will reject any message with an invalid signature (i.e. not corresponding to the current gateway leader identity).

 Currently, these new messages are broadcast leveraging the libp2p gossip already connecting OP nodes, extending it with new message types.
 In a second moment we plan to add a new faster and leader-aware protocol, that prioritizes leader-to-all and leader-to-next-leader communication.

 ### Env

-This message is shared by the gaetway as soon as it starts building a new block.
+This message is shared by the gateway as soon as it starts building a new block.
 It contains necessary parameters to set the initial block environment.

 ```rust
 struct EnvV0 {